fltk/fltk/fluid/README_fl.txt

   "value" <word> : (is_button()) integer
   "value" <word> : (is_valuator(), is_spinner()) double
   "color" <word> :
-      If word starts with "0x", the rest of the field is a hex number.
+      If Word starts with "0x", the rest of the field is a hex number.
       If two integers follow, this is color and selection_color (deprecated).
       If one integer follows, it's the color index.
   "selection_color" <word> : integer color index
   "labeltype" <word> :
-      If the word is "image", TBD.
+      If the Word is "image", TBD.
       Or one of "NORMAL_LABEL", "SHADOW_LABEL", "ENGRAVED_LABEL",
       "EMBOSSED_LABEL", or "NO_LABEL"
   "labelfont" <word> : integer, font index